We have a series of the questions we are often asked of us. We have added them here with the answer to help everybody.

 Will ILC funding replace my current State Government funding?

 ILC funding is very different to current State funding and will not look or feel like block-funding models.
 ILC activities need to, over the short term (1-3 years), be able to prove their sustainability after the grant ceases.
 Also, activities will need to align precisely with the ILC activity areas, and have measurable outcomes for participants.
-Whilst these criteria may seem quite daunting now, by engaging with the Provider Readiness Project, you will build your capacity to confidently meet these new requirements.
+Whilst these criteria may seem quite daunting now, by engaging with Inclusion Ready, you will build your capacity to confidently meet these new requirements.